nabindev3/Resilient-Hydrogen-Supply-Chain-Network-Design/README.md

 solver is excellent at the first and hands you guarantees; it stalls on the other two.
 So we split the work by *what has to be guaranteed*:

-- **The solver owns the guarantees** — mass balance, capacity, and the discrete build decisions.
+- **The solver owns the guarantees**, mass balance, capacity, and the discrete build decisions.
 These are hard constraints; a neural net doesn't get to vote.
-- **A learned model owns the nonlinear, messy part** — here, an operating penalty standing in for compression / boil-off stress and the fragility you get from piling all your production onto one or two nodes.
+- **A learned model owns the nonlinear, messy part**, here, an operating penalty standing in for compression / boil-off stress and the fragility you get from piling all your production onto one or two nodes.